 GML Undistorter is a compact tool, designed specifically to remove lens distortion.
-It supports EXIF-based configuration to helps you find the most relevant configuration easily.
+It supports EXIF-based configuration to help you find the most relevant configuration easily.

 1. Run GML Undistorter and click Open.

-2. Locate the image, select it, and Open.
+2. Locate the image, select it, and click Open.